k-state-id3a/mixed-models-fall25/content/1-intro.md

 $$x_i = 0$$ if the $$i$$th observation belongs to A, and $$x_i = 1$$ if the $$i$$th observation belongs to B,
 $$\beta_1$$ is the difference between A and B.

-- What happens if the categorical predictor have more than two levels?
+- What happens if the categorical predictor has more than two levels?

 ## Variance-covariance matrices